cj-mills/christianjmills/_posts/2020-10-23-Barracuda-PoseNet-Tutorial-1.md

 ## Create Video Player GameObject

-This post covers how to set up a video player in Unity.
-We'll be using this video player to view

-check the performance of the PoseNet model.
-We'll cover how to use a webcam in a future post..

 In the `Hierarchy` tab, right click an empty area, select the `Video` section, and click `Video Player`.
 This will create a new `GameObject` called `Video Player`.
 The default name works well enough so we'll leave it as is.

 ![create_video_player](\images\barracuda-posenet-tutorial\create_video_player.PNG)